Jillazquez/Jillazquez/README.md

 </a>

 - 👋 Hi, I’m @Jillazquez
-- 👀 I’m interested in learning OOP
+- 👀 I’m interested in learning as much programming languages as i can
 - 🌱 I’m currently learning Java
 - Spanish and English speaker
 - My actual OS is linux because I can personalize it as I want
 - I use Arch with Endevour OS